-The Architectural Archive located at Warnecke Ranch in Sonoma County CA, contains significant, primary source materials by and about noted California architects, Carl I. Warnecke and his son, John Carl Warnecke.
-Architectural plans, drawings, sketches, photographs, personal papers, journals, project files, and correspondence make up one of the most extensive, remaining architectural archives still in one family and represents more than one hundred years (1911-2012) of architectural source materials.
+The Architectural Archive located at Warnecke Ranch in Sonoma County CA, contains significant, primary source materials by and about noted California architects, John Carl Warnecke and his father Carl I. Warnecke.
+More than 100 years worth of architectural plans, drawings, sketches, photographs, personal papers, journals, project files, and correspondence make up one of the most extensive, remaining architectural archives still in one family.
+(1911-2012)

 Carl I. Warnecke Archive (1891-1971)